A Simple Guide to Working With Apparel Manufacturers

 Working With Your Apparel Manufacturer

-Working with an experienced apparel manufacturer should be a partnership, with the manufacturer helping you reach your goals.
+Working with an experienced apparel manufacturer should be a partnership, helping you reach your goals.
 These considerations are intended to make that process work more smoothly.

 Introduce Yourself and Your Vision

 Every designer and every brand is different; most apparel manufacturers have worked in the past with a client like you, whether you’re a couture designer or you’re prepping a mass-market eCommerce campaign.
-However, the more your manufacturer understands you, the better they can match your needs, so come prepared to showcase your vision, your brand and your business.
+However, the more your manufacturer understands you, the better they can match your needs, so come prepared to showcase your vision, brand, and business.